jiapeng-liu/jiapeng-liu.github.io/_pages/cv.md

     * Conducted a new algorithm to numerically simulate the cooling process of gas cooler.
     * Developed the analysis and design software based on C++.

-* Fall 2015: Research Assistant
+* Mar, 2015 - Jul, 2016: Research Assistant
-  * Github University
+  * City University of Hong Kong
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+  * Supervisor: Professor Zhi Ning
+  * Project: Continuous Monitoring of Roadside Air Quality in Hong Kong
+    * Constructed Neural Network Model for air pollutant concentration prediction.
+    * Designed experiments for investigating and improving chemical sensor’s performance.

 Skills
 ======
 * Skill 1